CocktailPi installation

 Password: 123456

-If you don’t want to use a touchscreen, you are done with the installation.
 If you like the project, please consider staring it. 🙂

 Connect with the community